timcowlishaw/website/pages/cv_en.md

 #### Experience

-**September 2021 – present: Occasional teacher, BAU University Center of Art and Design, Barcelona, Spain**
+**September 2021 – present: Sessional lecturer, BAU University Center of Art and Design, Barcelona, Spain**

 I teach several classes and practical workshops of the Speculative and Critical Design module of the Master's Degree in Design Research.